jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-far the largest impacted (Figure 32\), accounting for more than 50% of the breached organizations, according to our breach notification dataset.While this seems like pretty standard e\-criminal stuff, it was a shift in tactics worth discussing.
+far the largest impacted (Figure 32\), accounting for more than 50% of the breached organizations, according to our breach notification dataset.
+While this seems like pretty
+standard e\-criminal stuff, it was a shift in tactics worth discussing.
 For starters, the group didnt